Nevada-Bioinformatics-Center/GitHub-Workshop/Practice/5_website.md

 1. Go to your GitHub profile and click the **+** button in the top-right corner, then select **New repository**.
 2. Name the repository as **username.github.io**, replacing "username" with your GitHub username (e.g., `johnDoe.github.io`).
 You must use your GitHub profiles's username.
 3. Set the repository to **Public** and click **Create repository**.
-4. Clone this new repository to your local machine using **GitHub Desktop** the same way you did in Step 1.
+4. Clone this new repository to your local machine using **GitHub Desktop**.
+You can click on **Open in GitHub Destop** on the respository front page.

 ## Step 3: Initialize the Respositry by Adding a README.md